xcat2/xcat-core/docs/source/guides/admin-guides/references/man8/tabprune.8.rst

 ***********

-The tabprune command is used to delete records from the auditlog,eventlog,isnm_perf,isnm_perf_sum tables.
+The tabprune command is used to delete records from the auditlog, eventlog, isnm_perf, isnm_perf_sum tables.
 As an option, the table header and all the rows pruned from the specified table will be displayed in CSV (comma separated values) format.
 The all records options (-a) can be used on any xCAT table.

 *******